 Answering 24/7 276-623-0808

 Complex Regional Pain Syndrome (CRPS), formerly known as Reflex Sympathetic Dystrophy (RSD), is a severe, chronic condition that often results in debilitating pain, limited mobility, and permanent disability.
-If you’ve developed CRPS following a workplace injury, navigating workers’ compensation claims can be particularly challenging.
+If you’ve developed CRPS following a workplace injury, pursuing a workers’ compensation claim can be particularly challenging.
 At The Law Offices of Mark T. Hurt, we represent injured workers suffering from CRPS, advocating zealously to secure fair and comprehensive settlements.

 Contact us at 276-618-3327 today for a free consultation.
 Our experienced CRPS workers compensation settlement attorneys work on a contingency fee basis, meaning you pay no attorney fees unless we successfully recover compensation for your CRPS claim.